1abhi6/abhifolio/README.md

 # Portfolio Website using Django

 This is my portfolio website created using Django.
 The website showcases my projects, skills, and experience as a web developer.
-I learned a lot from this project
+I learned a lot from this project.

 ## Installation